openframeworks/ofBook/04_animation/chapter.md

 ### particle class

-The particle class in all of the examples is very straight forward.
+The particle class in all of the examples is designed to be pretty straight forward.
+Let's take a look at the H file:

 	class particle{